 Weather also plays an important role in the type of install that can be completed.
-In the winter months, it may be too cold for the adhesive on a fully adhered system to be installed and a mechanically attached system would be better.
+In the winter months, it may be too cold for the adhesive on a fully adhered system to be installed.
+That’s when a mechanically attached system would be better.

-When installing a mechanically attached TPO or PVC flat roof, the field membrane is screwed down at the seams, then heat welded together to create a watertight lap.
+When installing a mechanically attached TPO or PVC flat roof, the field membrane is screwed down at the seams, then heat welds them together to create a watertight lap.

 Fully adhered systems will have the adhesive rolled on the coverboards (roofing substrate) and then again on the back on the membrane leaving the lap edge free of glue, and then heat welding the laps together.

 All other areas such as flashing on pipes, skylights, parapet walls, chimneys will be addressed separately, and heat welded to the field membrane.

 The time frame for install can vary greatly based on the size of the roof, how much flashing is needed, type of substrate (multiple layers of insulation board and cover board), and application method for the membrane.
 We do our best to set a timeline of repairs, however at times outside factors may delay the install process such as weather-related delays.

 A warranty is a great way to protect the building and you, our client from any issues that may arise, such as membrane failure or defect, or workmanship issues.
 There are different tiers for warranties.
 A common warranty that provides the best protection is a 20 year No Dollar Limit (NDL) warranty where the manufacturer covers workmanship and material defects.
 Even if the roofing contractor that installs the roof goes out of business the manufacturer will still honor the warranty and find a qualified contractor to address the issues that may arise.
 The manufacturer can offer this type of warranty as they inspect the roof before, during, and after the install process to ensure it is being installed to their specifications.